root-project/root/docbook/users-guide/Graphics.md

 -   Directly manipulating the clip object in the viewer

-To show and/or directly manipulate the object check the ‘Show / Edit in Viewer’ checkbox.
+To show and/or directly manipulate the object check the ‘Show / Edit in Viewer' checkbox.
 The clip object is drawn in semi-transparent light brown.
 The current manipulator is attached to it, allowing you direct control over its position, scale and rotation.
 See "Manipulators" section below for details on using viewer manipulators.

 The clip plane is described by the standard plane equation:
-**`ax+by+cz+d=``0`**, where the factors **`a`**, **`b`**, **`c`**, **`d`** are entered into the edit boxes, and applied using the ‘Apply’ button.
+**`ax+by+cz+d=``0`**, where the factors **`a`**, **`b`**, **`c`**, **`d`** are entered into the edit boxes, and applied using the ‘Apply' button.

-The clip box is described by its center position, entered in the ‘Center X’, ‘Center Y’ and ‘Center Z’ edit boxes, and its lengths (extents) entered in the ‘Length X’, ‘Length Y’ and ‘Length Z’ edit boxes.
+The clip box is described by its center position, entered in the ‘Center X', ‘Center Y' and ‘Center Z' edit boxes, and its lengths (extents) entered in the ‘Length X', ‘Length Y' and ‘Length Z' edit boxes.

 This clipping is achieved using OpenGL clip plane support; as such, there are certain limitations:

--   Solid shapes are not capped – they appear hollow.
+-   Solid shapes are not capped - they appear hollow.

--   Only shapes, which can be described with combination of planes, can be rendered in this fashion – e.g. a clipping tube is not possible.
+-   Only shapes, which can be described with combination of planes, can be rendered in this fashion - e.g. a clipping tube is not possible.

--   Each additional clipping plane requires an additional render pass – so the more active planes the more time the render will take.
+-   Each additional clipping plane requires an additional render pass - so the more active planes the more time the render will take.

 Set the current clip object with **`TGLClipSet::SetClipType`**